b3rendsh/msxdos2s/README.md

 - Disk hardware interface designs

 ## Introduction
-This repository contains a re-composition of the MSX DOS 2.2 disk ROM that can be used as a 32K ROM without a ROM mapper and includes enhancements for large disks.
+This repository contains a re-composition of the MSX DOS 2.2 disk ROM that can be used as a 32K ROM without a ROM mapper (or 16K ROM for the BEER interface) and includes enhancements for large disks.

 There is also a version of MSX DOS 1.03 which contains enhancements that are derived work from the 16K BEER IDE disk ROM that SOLiD created.